sarah27h/get-weather/README.md

 5- `firebase deploy`

-note: if you make changes after deploy and want to update the deolyed project use `firebase deploy`.
+note: if you make changes after deploy and want to update the depolyed project use `firebase deploy`.

 ## Credits